preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/sharepoint-sync/index.rst

 Sharepoint Sync
 ================

-The following can be ser here:
+The following can be set here:

 .. image:: web-content-sharepoint-sync.png